Photo: Rebekka Johnson

 His debut novel A Beginner’s Guide to Dying in India was the winner of the 2009 IP Picks best fiction award.
 He scripted and voiced the internationally popular Pocket Hipster iPhone application, even though he doesn’t have an iPhone.
 Josh was a state finalist in the 2012 and 2014 Australian Poetry Slams and a national finalist in 2015.
 He was chosen as one of the top ten writers in the 2013 SOYA awards.
 His debut play, We Are All Ghosts, was performed as part of the Anywhere Theatre Festival in 2014.
 He also co-wrote the Theory of Everything, which completely sold out its entire season at the 2015 Brisbane Festival.

 His children’s fantasy novel Zeb and the Great Ruckus was described by one child as ‘the best book ever, but it should have had Dr Who in it.’
-His latest novel, Killing Adonis, is out now and has received rave reviews from numerous magazines and newspapers, which is terribly nice of them.
-Josh is one half of the spoken word/electronic band Poetry is Dead.
-His most recent release is the poetry collection Stendhal Syndrome.
+His latest novel, Killing Adonis was nominated for a Kirkus prize.
+He released the poetry collection Stendhal Syndrome in 2016.